BhavyaDhimxn/container-experiments/Exp-4/README.md

-# Streamlit App with PostgreSQL using Docker
+# 🚀 Docker Experiment 4: Streamlit App with PostgreSQL using Docker

 This project demonstrates how to set up a Streamlit application that connects to a PostgreSQL database using Docker.
 The setup involves creating a custom Docker network, running a PostgreSQL container, inserting dummy data, and deploying a Streamlit container that fetches data from the database.